The sunrise awakened us as we prepared to pack up and complete this most southern portion of the East Coast Trail.

 Renews is part of what is known as the Irish Loop.
 The Irish Loop website notes that, “Since 1500’s the migratory fishery attracted Europeans to fish off the of the Avalon Peninsula.
 Beginning in the early 1800’s, large numbers of Irish began settling year round and caused the regions demographics to be changed forever.
 By the mid 1800’s, unlike other parts of Newfoundland, the overwhelming number of settlers in The Irish Loop were Roman Catholic and of Irish descent.
 In almost 400 hundred years of permanent settlement, the people of the Irish Loop have endured countless marine tragedies that include hundreds of shipwrecks off their shores.”

 Few Americans understand just how close Newfoundland is to Ireland, with Dublin just 2,000 air miles away.

-After George took us on his tour, he joined us to hike the segment from Renews to Bear Cove, which meets Highway 10.
+After Gerard took us on his tour, he joined us to hike the segment from Renews to Bear Cove, which meets Highway 10.
 He planned to hitch back to his car, and we’d continue to hike the last 6 miles to the end of the trail at Cappahayden.

-George was an excellent ornithologist.
+Gerard was an excellent ornithologist.
 He spotted several interesting birds that he let us view through his binoculars.

 It was also very encouraging to meet up with a large trail crew who were working their way north from the end of the trail in Cappahayden.